codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 **Kube context**
 Required.
 The cluster defined as the default for `kubectl`.
-If you have more than one Kube context, the current context, which is the cluster currently the default for , is selected by default.
+If you have more than one Kube context, the current context is selected by default.

 * CLI wizard: Select the Kube context from the list displayed.
 * Silent install: Explicitly specify the Kube context with the `--context` flag.